Search the Health Library

 AMA Foundation National and Regional Student Research Forums

 These forums offer young investigators the opportunity to present their research, receive meaningful feedback, and participate in scholarly discussions with peers and established scientists.
 To participate, students must submit a research abstract directly to the forum of their choice.
-Further information will be posted here as it becomes available.
+For more information, please visit:

 The Predoctoral Research Program for Medical Students (Dean’s Year of Research) is specifically intended to serve the needs of those who wish to pursue a more intensive experience in research than the elective schedule presently allows.

-Medical students can apply for support of a 12‑month research experience.
-This stipend is the same as the graduate student stipend in that academic year (estimated to be $29,220 for 2013-14).
+Medical students can apply for support up to a 12‑month research experience.
+This stipend is the same as the graduate student stipend in that academic year.
 The cost of the stipend is shared equally between the Dean’s Office and the department in which the research is being conducted.
 The Dean’s Office will support the cost of individual student health and dental insurance.** An e-mail notification will be sent to all students in March/April establishing the application submission deadline for participation in the program during the next academic year.
 Program start date can be no earlier than July 1.
 Program end date can be no later than June 30.

 GUIDELINES FOR APPLYING ARE:

-1. A project proposal including background, research aims, and specific information about your role in the proposed investigation.
-Include a starting and ending date, and information regarding your long-range career plans and how this project fits in with those plans.
+- A project proposal including background, research aims, and specific information about your role in the proposed investigation.
+Include a start and end date, and information regarding your long-range career plans and how this project fits in with those plans.

-2. A letter of support from the Faculty member who is the proposed research preceptor.
-This letter must include a statement indicating that the Faculty member is willing and able to provide 50% of the stipend for your year-long participation in the program, including an Internal Order number to which that amount may be charged.
+- A letter of support from the Faculty member who is the proposed research preceptor.
+This letter must include a statement indicating that the Faculty member is willing and able to provide 50% of the stipend for your year-long participation in the program, including an internal order number to which that amount may be charged.